sciZer0/7/v/README.md

 # About New Culture

-Thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things that become known — because technically, anyone can upload these same numbers (digitizable things) on a blockchain and use them on their own.
+Thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things that become known — because technically, anyone can upload these same numbers (digitizable things) on a blockchain and then use them on their own.

 As they say — change or die.